What is forced alignment?¶

 Forced alignment is a technique to take an orthographic transcription of an audio file and generate a time-aligned version using a pronunciation dictionary to look up phones for words.

-Many languages have Pretrained acoustic models available for download and use.
+Many languages have pretrained acoustic models available for download and use (Pretrained acoustic models)

 Montreal Forced Aligner¶